theAbMan/Fraction/README.md

 ## Acknowledgments
 Inspiration for this project came from the need for a simple and efficient way to work with fractions in Python.
-Special thanks to contributors who helped improve and maintain this package.
+Special thanks to contributors who helps in improving and maintaining this package.